 How to do it:

-Align your sales and marketing teams around each target account.
-With this, you can be sure everyone is working towards the same goal and maximizes the chances of success.
+- Align your sales and marketing teams around each target account.
+With this, you can be sure everyone is working towards the same goal maximizing the chances of success.

 Many sales prospecting tools can help you be more effective in your lead prospecting efforts.
 From automation software to Customer Relationship Management systems, options are available to help you streamline your process and close more deals.